barryclark/jekyll-now/_posts/2022-03-17-proxy-madness.md

 ### HTTP Request Smuggling

-To continue wirh some proxy madness, you can try my [http-request-smuggling-lab](https://github.com/BenjiTrapp/http-request-smuggling-lab).
+To continue with some proxy madness, you can try my [http-request-smuggling-lab](https://github.com/BenjiTrapp/http-request-smuggling-lab).
 In this lab you have the chance to mess around with another NGINX proxy.
 The Lab 2 is a little tricky, but helps to train your skills for attacking hidden internal traffic like intranets and bypass security controls.

-This kind of attack is based on a weakness in the HTTP protocol ([postel's law](https://en.m.wikipedia.org/wiki/Robustness_principle) strikes again) that uses inconsistency between the interpretation of `Transfer-Encoding` and/or `Content-Length` headers due to different kind of implementations in HTTP servers accross a proxy server cain.
+This kind of attack is based on a weakness in the HTTP protocol ([postel's law](https://en.m.wikipedia.org/wiki/Robustness_principle) strikes again) that uses inconsistency between the interpretation of `Transfer-Encoding` and/or `Content-Length` headers due to different kind of implementations in HTTP servers across a proxy server cain.
 To visualize it take a look here:

 <p align="center">
 <img src="/images/http-request-smuggling.svg">